a-blondel/mohh2-wii-patch/README.md

   - Activate the patches you need.
 - Wii
   - Two options to apply the codes :
     - Copy the .txt file matching your Game ID from the `GeckoCodes` folder, and paste it in a folder named `txtcodes` at the root of your SD card.
 Then in your game loader go to `game settings`, `ocarina`, activate the codes you want, and click create.
-Don't forget to enable Ocarina in the Game Load setting.
 This option is more flexible as you can quickly change the codes on the Wii.
     - Generate a GCT file based on the .txt file matching your Game ID from the `GeckoCodes` folder, then put the gct file in a `codes` folder at the root of your SD card.
 There are many sites and applications to create GCT files.
 If you feel nostlagic you might want to try my static version of [GeckoCodes.org](https://a-blondel.github.io/geckocodes.org/gct.html) !
-Don't forget to enable Ocarina in the Game Load setting.
+  - Don't forget to enable Ocarina in Game Load settings in both cases.

 ## Symbols map